SigmaMind-Research/Interview/interview.md

 - Quality and relevance of visualizations.

 ### Submission Deadline:
-Please submit your completed task by 8th Jan 2024.
-If you have any questions or need clarification, feel free to reach out. and pleaase create a public repo of submission and send the link to linkedin.
+Please submit your completed task by 10th Jan 2024 6:00PM.
+If you have any questions or need clarification, feel free to reach out. and pleaase create a public repo of submission and send the link to my linkedin.

 Good luck, and we look forward to reviewing your submission!